mozilla/sccache/docs/DistributedQuickstart.md

 compatible with icecream (created with `icecc-create-env`, like [these ones](https://github.com/jyavenard/mozilla-icecream) for macOS), they should also work with sccache.
-To create a Windows toolchain, it is recommended that you download the [Clang binaries for Ubuntu 16.04](http://releases.llvm.org/download.html) and extract them, package up the toolchain using the extracted `bin/clang` file (requires [PR #321](https://github.com/mozilla/sccache/pull/321)) and then insert `bin/clang-cl` at the appropriate path as a symlink to the `bin/clang` binary.
+To create a Windows toolchain, it is recommended that you download the [Clang binaries for Ubuntu](https://github.com/llvm/llvm-project/releases) and extract them, package up the toolchain using the extracted `bin/clang` file (`bin/clang-cl` would be created as a symlink to `bin/clang` during packaging.)

 Considerations when distributing from macOS
 -------------------------------------------